claycantrell/claycantrell.github.io/game/docs/game-modules.md

 ## How to Extract

-To extract this demo to a standalone project:
+The game is already self-contained in the `game/` directory.
+To use it standalone:

-1. Copy the `assets/js/demos/3d-demo/` folder
+1. Copy the entire `game/` folder to your project
-2. Copy `assets/css/3d-demo.css`
-3. Copy `assets/media/audio/background.mp3`
-4. Copy `pages/3d-demo.html` (update paths to be relative to new structure)
-5. (Optional) Copy `server/` folder for multiplayer support
-5. Ensure Three.js CDN links are still valid
+2. Ensure Three.js CDN links are still valid
+3. (Optional) Set up the multiplayer server: `cd game/server && npm install && npm start`

 ## Future Expansion